 The value of a condition is that:

-- it may strengthen a particular direction to the parent or child by virtue of being sanctioned by the Court
+- it may strengthen a particular direction to the parent or child by virtue of being sanctioned by the Children’s Court.

-- it can assist the child or parent to focus on addressing the protective concerns.
+- it can assist the parent to focus on addressing the risk factors and provide the child with safety.

 Conditions to reside as directed, or at a specific address

-A family preservation order cannot include any condition as to where the child lives, unless the condition relates to the child living with a specified parent, or living as far as possible for an equal amount of time with each parent, if the parents do not live in the same house (s.
-281(2)(a)-(b), CYFA).
+A Family Preservation Order cannot include any condition as to where the child lives, unless the condition relates to the child living with a specified parent, or living as far as possible for an equal amount of time with each parent, if the parents do not live in the same house (s.281(2)(a)-(b), CYFA).
+A Family Preservation Order cannot include any conditions as to where a parent lives.

 Contact arrangements

-Contact conditions may be included on a family preservation order; however these conditions are to relate to the safety of the child and should not attempt to address issues more appropriately dealt with by the Family Law Courts.
-Decisions regarding contact between a child and parent are based on the best interests principles outlined in section 10 of the CYFA.
+Contact conditions may be included on a Family Preservation Order; however, these conditions are to relate to the safety of the child and should not attempt to address family law issues as this is the jurisdiction of the Federal Circuit and Family Court of Australia.
+Decisions regarding contact between a child and parent are based on the best interests principles outlined in s.10 of the CYFA.

 See procedure Contact for tasks that must be undertaken and Contact – advice.